How to collect toys

 What's your personal collection's style?

-I struggle to identify with a particular "style" when it comes to my collection, especially because a descriptor like that implies certain qualities, but I suppose the best descriptive would be to say it's eclectic (as cliché as that might sound).
+I struggle to identify with a particular "style" when it comes to my collection, especially because a descriptor like that implies certain qualities, but I suppose the best description would be to say it's eclectic (as cliché as that might sound).
 I'm not always even conscious of a common conceptual or curatorial thread running through the collection because it covers different categories, genres and interests.

 Can you name some of your favourite artwork(s) from your personal collection and why they are meaningful to you?